 What do these results mean?

 Limitations of this study design include the relatively small sample size of subjects (24 total) along with the single-blind as opposed to double-blind design.
 Participants are blinded to the study intervention in a single-blind study while the administrators know which intervention the subjects are receiving.
 In the preferred method, a double-blind study, both the participants and administrators are blinded to the intervention which reduces potential bias.

 Compared to the placebo group which did experience statistically significant benefits on many of these outcome measures, the Game Time(R) group differed statistically from placebo on the measures of training volume, critical velocity, and lean body mass.

-Curiously, anaerobic running capacity improved more in the placebo group than the Game Time(R) group in this study though a statistical comparison between these groups is not available until the full text of this study is available.
+Curiously, anaerobic running capacity improved more in the placebo group than the Game Time(R) group in this study through a statistical comparison between these groups is not available until the full text of this study is available.

 Game Time® Conclusions:

 Conclusions: This study showed that even 3 weeks of HIIT training resulted in improvements on several of the listed outcome measures.
 Additionally, the Game Time(R) group additionally improved on measures of lean body mass, critical velocity, and training volume in comparison to placebo.